-- Who do you need to cover and is everyone eligible for Medicare?
+- Who do you need to cover and are they eligible for Medicare?

 - What's your budget?

-Make sure that any services you may need in the future are included — for example, some policies exclude things like pregnancy and birth-related services.
+Think about whether you want cover for services you might need in the near future.
+For example, some policies exclude things like pregnancy and birth-related services.

 Health insurers offer different policies for: